misterj05/OpenVR-SpaceCalibrator/README.md

 ### Steps:
 If you have ALVR open at this point, close it as well as SteamVR.

-- Launch SteamVR.
-It should start ALVR for you.
+- Launch SteamVR and ALVR.
 - Start the `openvr-spacecalibrator` companion software.
 - Connect your headset via ALVR.
 - Turn on one lighthouse-tracked device.